omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
-- need to run update_instance_dates every new day
 - add a Gender field to workouts that can be M/F/Both signifying if the weights are categorized for males/females
   - all crossfit mainsite workouts are both
   - ?could possibly do it just like movement tags instead of create a field?